 It is a “normal” behavior and one used by injured patients to avoid self-blame for something that may have permanently changed their lives.
 However, quite often, the blamefulness is accurate; someone else truly is responsible for what occurred.
 The greatest frustration is that whoever was responsible may not have any lasting accountability.

-It can be critically important to ask the injured worker if he/she felt not only that the injury was preventable but whether there is someone whom they feel was responsible.
-Some of the most common beliefs held by injured workers today is that their coworker was new to the job, untrained, unmotivated and/or not English speaking.
+It can be critically important to ask the injured patient if he/she felt not only that the injury was preventable but whether there is someone whom they feel was responsible.
+Some of the most common beliefs held by patients today is that their coworker was new to the job, untrained, unmotivated and/or not English speaking.
 The co-workers’ negligence is seen as a key factor in the occurrence of the injury.

 Finding someone to blame, whether it be one’s self or another individual, is part of the human condition.
 Even if the blame is misplaced, it is healthy to ventilate, and can be a crucial step on the road to recovery.